Bueno-N/Bueno-N/README.md

 # 😉 About Me

 Welcome to my profile!
-My name is Nicolas Bueno, currently I'm studing Analise E Desenvolvimento de Sistemas, I'm constantly improving my skills and I trying to do my better in everything I do.
+My name is Nicolas Bueno, currently I'm studying Analise E Desenvolvimento de Sistemas, I'm constantly improving my skills and I trying to do my better in everything I do.

 ## 🚀 technologies